How Do Bees Make Honey?

 Worker bees are the main consumers of honey within most social bee colonies, but the queen has more of a taste for a substance called royal jelly.
 This makes up the majority of her diet as the protein levels help to keep her ovaries healthy.

-No. As long as the honey is being extracted with care and in reasonable quantities by a knowledgeable beekeeper.
+No. As long as the honey is being extracted with care and in reasonable quantities by a knowledgeable beekeeper, it doesn’t cause any harm to bees.

 Honeybees have a tendency to make far more honey than is required for their diet.
 This means that beekeepers are able to take small amounts from the hive without disturbing the livelihood of their colonies.